IBM-Blockchain-Archive/marbles/README.md

 - [ ] poll after chain deploy for cc up in peer
 - [ ] add block event to sdk
 - [ ] key name and value should come back in read(), not just value
+- [ ] when you remove a marble the marbeleIndex is not updated

 ###ChainCode Notes: